Example 8: Multiple

 the first line) appears somewhat extreme as compared to the other counties

 in the spreadsheet.
-If you look at the raw data you will find that, indeed,
+If we look at the raw data, we will find that, indeed,

 Shelby county is by far the largest